mircealungu/mircea/thoughtstream.md

 Achievement unlocked: showed *Night on Earth: NY* to a class of master students.
 It fit the discussion on Hypes in SE really well.

 Sep 16

-So much effort in programming languages research on channels for communication - when in practice, in the systems, this communication happens at the architectural level , message passing - it's done at the RabbitMQ level - not within the same language.
+So much effort in programming languages research on channels for communication - when in practice, in the systems, this communication happens at the architectural level , message passing - it's done at the RabbitMQ level - not at the tow system level.
+I’m looking at you Rust.

 Rustacean thinking: you send a value over the channel; you can't use it anymore; like DRM protected books :)